PrinsFrank/standards/README.md

 [![Daily currency spec update](https://github.com/PrinsFrank/standards/actions/workflows/update-spec-currency.yml/badge.svg)](https://github.com/PrinsFrank/standards/actions/workflows/update-spec-currency.yml)

+> :mortar_board: **Alpha3 codes are uppercase.
+When communicating or storing currencies, it is recommended to do so using the Alpha3 or Numeric representation.**

+### At a glance

 All the Alpha3, Numeric and Name values have a corresponding enum in the other currency enums.
 These can be converted using their corresponding methods (toCurrencyAlpha3, etc...).
 A fourth enum is available that maps all currencies to a currency symbol, that can be accessed by calling the 'getSymbol' method.

 ```php